nh2/chrubuntu-anyos/README.md

 It then turned into a fight against obsolescence of perfectly good (and fast) hardware.

 I hope this project will allow many Chromebooks to continue being used, instead of thrown away prematurely due to artificial "end of life"s.

+## Backup of the original ChrUbuntu

+You can find my backup of the original ChrUbuntu scripts in [`chrubuntu/`](./chrubuntu/).

+The files it tries to download are now no longer available.

+But I found that [archive.org](https://archive.org) still hosted those files, made adapted the scripts to download them from there.
+See [`chrubuntu-scripts/`](./chrubuntu-scripts/).

 ## Technical details